RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 **Image 28** - Need a TTY.

-Blast!  my evil plan is foiled!
+Blast!
+My evil plan is foiled!
 Looks like I need a [TTY](https://stackoverflow.com/questions/4426280/what-do-pty-and-tty-mean).
 Luckily there is a [python script](https://netsec.ws/?p=337) to get us a tty!

 ![29](/images/bulldog/29.png)